jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 These vote extensions will be given to the next block proposer who will aggregate those that it can verify and will inject a protocol transaction (the "state update" transaction) that makes the appropriate state changes to the `/eth_msgs` storage subspace during `PrepareProposal`.
-This protocol transaction must be signed by the block proposer.
+The protocol transaction itself is signed by the block proposer, and the vote extensions inside the transaction will have been signed by the relevant validator.

 Validators will check this transaction and the validity of the new votes as part of `ProcessProposal`.
 This includes checking:
 - signatures
 - that votes are really from active validators
 - the calculation of backed voting power

+In `FinalizeBlock`, we derive a second transaction (the "transfer" transaction) from the state update transaction that:
- - any `/eth_msgs/$msg_hash/seen` that is changing from `false` to `true`
+- changes `/eth_msgs/$msg_hash/seen` from `false` to `true` where appropriate

-When an event is marked as `seen`, a second protocol transaction (the "transfer" transaction) will be derived and applied that carries out any requisite minting of wrapped Ethereum assets or release of escrowed Namada tokens.
+- does minting of wrapped Ethereum assets or release of escrowed Namada tokens based on `/eth_msgs/$msg_hash/body`

 This transfer transaction will not be recorded onchain itself but will be deterministically derivable from the state update transaction that updates `/eth_msgs` storage.
-All ledger nodes will be expected to derive and apply this transaction to their own local blockchain state, whenever they receive a block with a state update transaction.
+All ledger nodes will derive and apply this transaction to their own local blockchain state, whenever they receive a block with a state update transaction.
+No signature is required.

 Thus, the value of `/eth_msgs/$msg_hash/seen` will also indicate if the event has been acted on on the Namada side.
 The appropriate transfers of tokens to the